googleinterns/minimal-wcmp-precision-loss/README.md

 	traffic_trace/*

-Note: The aurora class is used for constructing the complete DCN network and achieve milestone 2.
+Note: The full topology class is used for constructing the complete DCN network and achieve milestone 2.